GPU-Accelerated Algorithms for Process Mapping: GPU-Accelerated Process Mapping

-\textbf{Matching.} We utilize the \emph{two-hop matching} presented by LaSalle et. al~\cite{LaSalle15} but make a few changes.
+\textbf{Matching.} To determine a matching, the \emph{two-hop matching} presented by LaSalle~et~al.~\cite{LaSalle15} is adapted with a few minor changes.
 It starts with a heavy-edge matching algorithm.
-Instead of using $\omega(\{u, v\})$ as the weight of the edge, we use the rating function $\exp^{*2}(\{u, v\}) = \frac{\omega(\{u, v\})^2}{c(u)c(v)}$ presented by Holtgrewe et al.~\cite{Holtgrewe10} and also used in \algo{IntegratedMapping}~\cite{Faraj20}.
-Their experiments showed that it lead to improved running times and solution quality in the context of graph partitioning.
-By looping over $\mathbb{E}$ in parallel, we determine for each vertex $v$ its preferred neighbor $p(v) = u$ as the one with the greatest rating.
-Adjacent vertices $u$ with $c(v) + c(u) > L_{\max}$ are excluded to prevent an imbalanced initial solution.
-Afterwards, we determine in parallel for each vertex $v$ if $p(p(v)) = v$, i.e.,\ vertex $v$ prefers $p(v)$ and $p(v)$ prefers $v$.
-These vertices are matched to each other.
-If the vertices have multiple neighbors with the same rating, then it is very unlikely that $v$ and $p(v)$ prefer each other, and we would end up with few matches.
-We therefore add a small amount of deterministic noise $\eta(\{u, v\})$ onto each rating.
-The noise breaks the equality and is small enough to not influence the order of two distinct ratings.
-The matching procedure can be repeated multiple rounds, excluding previously matched vertices.
-Afterwards, leaf, twin and relative matchings are also applied multiple times if necessary.
+Instead of using $\omega(\{u, v\})$ as the rating of the edge, the rating function $\exp^{*2}(\{u, v\}) = \frac{\omega(\{u, v\})^2}{c(u)c(v)}$ presented by Holtgrewe~et~al.~\cite{Holtgrewe10} is used.
+Their experiments show that it leads to improved running times and solution quality in the context of graph partitioning.
+In parallel, each thread processes one vertex $v$.
+All unmatched neighbors are scanned and the vertex $u$ with the highest rating is saved as the preferred neighbor $p(v) = u$.
+To prevent identical ratings, a small amount of deterministic noise $\eta(\{u, v\})$ is added to each rating.
+It breaks any equalities, but is small enough to not influence the result.
+Vertices $u$ with $c(v) + c(u) > L_{\max}$ are excluded to prevent an imbalanced initial solution.
+Afterwards, each vertex $v$ is again processed in parallel.
+If $p(p(v)) = v$, i.e., vertex $v$ prefers $p(v)$ and $p(v)$ prefers $v$, then $v$ and $p(v)$ are matched to each other.
+The matching procedure is repeated for multiple rounds until no more matches are determined.
+If more than $75\%$ of vertices are matched then the matching stops.
+Else, leaf, twin and relative matchings are applied to increase the number of matched vertices.
 We adopt the same hashing and matchmaker vertex strategy of \algo{Jet} to improve performance.
-Instead of matching at least 75\% of vertices, we reduce the percentage to 40\%.
-While this leads to more levels in the multilevel framework, it also allows for more chances to refine the partition in the refinement phase.
-In our preliminary experiments using greater values lead to drastically worse solution quality.
+In process mapping, matching-based coarsening approaches are usually advantageous, since the task graphs stem from scientific simulations and have a mesh-like structure.
+Another approach would be to cluster the graph, however this is usually superior in unstructured workloads like social networks.